egel/code-wiki/programs/vim/vim.md

 **Configuration:**

-You should make friends with the file `~ / .vimrc`, and this is why the file that stores all the basic settings that are automatically let off every time you run vim.
+You should make friends with the file `~/.vimrc`, and this is why the file that stores all the basic settings that are automatically let off every time you run vim.

 Clone this sample confirutation to your PC and give it a try! ;)